 In this chapter we discuss one of the most precious gems of the lower Vicenza area, made by the architect Andrea Palladio, the Villa Pojana.

 Villa Pojana is another incredible work by the architect Andrea Palladio, who designed this villa around 1546, in Pojana Maggiore, in the province of Vicenza.
-The work was commissioned by Bonifacio Poiana, representative of a family from Vicenza who, thanks to the service rendered to the Republic of Venice during the War of the League of Cambrai, became the owner of vast lands.
+The work was commissioned by Bonifacio Poiana, representative of a family from Vicenza who, thanks to the services rendered to the Republic of Venice, during the War of the Cambrai League, became the owner of vast lands.

-The structure resembles that of the nearby Villa Saraceno, both for its decorative sobriety and for its size.
-As with many other villas built on the plains in those times, the link between architecture and cultivated fields is even more visible since the topography did not allow the site to be raised, and for this reason stairs are inserted with the intention of accentuating the central plan of the building, thus creating a gap with the cornfields and pastures.
+Instead the stuccos are by Bartolomeo Ridolfi, who at the time was the author of an important bust that was on the entrance door of the central hall, and which represented Bonifacio Poiana.
+The structure recalls that of the nearby Villa Saraceno, located in the isolated Vicenza countryside, both for decorative sobriety and for size.
+As with many other villas built in the plains at that time, the link between architecture and cultivated fields is even more visible since the topography does not allow the building to be elevated, for this reason stairs are inserted with the intention of accentuating the central plan of the structure, thus creating a detachment from the corn fields and pastures.

 - Info Villa Pojana

 - Phone: 0444 898554

 - Wednesday 10:00 - 1:00 pm and 3:00 - 6:00 pm

 Saturday 10:00 - 1:00 pm and 3:00 - 6:00 pm

 Sunday 10:00 - 1:00 pm and 3:00 - 6:00 pm